Covid-19 infections rise in England but trend is ‘uncertain’ in other UK nations

 The findings suggest most people are still prepared to take certain precautions if they know they have tested positive for Covid-19, with a majority saying they would be unlikely to go into work (61%), use public transport (66%), visit elderly relatives (68%) or go to the shops (60%).

-But more than a quarter of respondents (28%) said that despite testing positive they would go to work, over a third (38%) would leave the house, while nearly a half (47%) would go for a walk outside.
+But more than a quarter of respondents (28%) said that, despite testing positive, they would go to work, more than a third (38%) would leave the house, while nearly half (47%) would go for a walk outside.

 Keiran Pedley, research director at Ipsos, said: “Although concern about the virus is at its lowest level since the pandemic began, it should be noted that a majority of the public are still concerned.